RQuispeC/fake-news/README.md

 This repo implements a semantic similarity method using YAGO, DBpedia and WordNet.

-This method is tested for authomatic fake detection.
+This method is tested for authomatic fake news detection.

 ## Prerequisites: